 If you’re looking for an amazing place to spend a few days between Brisbane and Cairns, you’re going to love this guide to the best things to do in Rockhampton, Queensland!

-What was once a working-class Queensland town best known for being the beef capital of the state, Rockhampton has quietly been redeveloping its reputation to now become of the top up-and-coming destinations on the east coast of Australia.
+What was once a working-class Queensland town best known for being the beef capital of the state, Rockhampton has quietly been redeveloping its reputation to now become one of the top up-and-coming tourist destinations on the east coast of Australia.